top of page

 Stuart Archive.

-Since D-Day 2015, my World War II German photo collection has grown to include several subcategories: military portraits, bombed-out German cities, Messerschmitts, Panzers, and Dorniers, battle scenes, flak guns and military formation.
-All photos are authentic.
-If there is writing of the time period on the photo or if the photographer is identified on the photo all the better.
+Since D-Day 2015, my World War II German photo collection has expanded into several subcategories: military portraits, bombed-out German cities, Messerschmitts, Panzers, Dorniers, battle scenes, flak guns, and military formations.
+All photographs are authentic.
+If a piece includes period handwriting or an identified photographer, all the better.

-Keeping a collection like this makes me feel unsettled at times, especially if the photos arrive psychically charged---in these rare instances, I have been able to utilize my skills of psychometry.
-Antique photos and objects often carry their own energy that can at times arrive with unexpected visitors from the other side.
-Whenever this happens, I trust Hans to implement his gatekeeping abilities when relevant.
-In life as in death, Hans is a true warrior in every sense of the word.
-I don't expect him to fight all my battles, because I also must take responsibility for my own actions.
-But it's comforting to know the has my back when it comes to uninvited phenomena.
+Maintaining a collection like this can feel unsettling at times, especially when certain photos arrive with a distinct psychic charge.
+In rare cases, I’ve been able to apply my skills in psychometry.
+Antique photographs and objects often carry their own residual energy, sometimes arriving with unexpected visitors from the other side.
+When that happens, I trust Hans to exercise his gatekeeping abilities as needed.
+In life as in death, Hans remains a warrior in every sense.
+I don’t expect him to fight all my battles—responsibility for my actions rests with me—but it’s reassuring to know he has my back when uninvited phenomena cross the threshold.

 Comments